Optimism and Pessimism in Strategic Interactions under Ignorance: Proofs

-As for the results in the previous section, we provide a unique proof for all the results in \Sref{sec:forms_of_rationalizability}.
-Thus, in the following---joint---proof, we again let
+These formulations---clearly equivalent to \Mref{eq:p_def} and \Mref{eq:v_def}---make more perspicuous the nature of the proof that follows that, as for the results in the previous section, leads to a \emph{unique} proof for all the results in \Sref{sec:forms_of_rationalizability}.
+Thus, in the following---joint---proof, we let

 We divide the proof of \Mref{th:tropical_p}/\Mref{th:tropical_vn} in two parts for clarity of exposition.
 Of course we start from part (i) and then move to part (ii).
 Concerning part (i), we need additional notation.
 That is, given an action-type pair $(a^{*}_i , \widetilde{t}_i) \in A_i \times T_i$, we let $\kappa^{\widetilde{t}_i}_i \in \mscr{K} (A_{-i})$ be defined as